YuSugihara/QTL-seq/README.md

                [-N <INT>] [-m <FLOAT>] [-S <INT>] [-e <DATABASE>] [--igv] [--indel]

-QTL-plot version 2.0.0
+QTL-plot version 2.0.1

 optional arguments:
  -h, --help            show this help message and exit -v , --vcf            VCF which contains parent, bulk1 and bulk2
                        in this order.
  -n1 , --N-bulk1       Number of individuals in bulk 1.
  -n2 , --N-bulk2       Number of individuals in bulk 2.
  -o , --out            Output directory.
 Specified name can exist.
  -F , --filial         Filial generation.
 This parameter must be
                        more than 1.
 [2]
  -w , --window         Window size (kb).
 [2000]
  -s , --step           Step size (kb).
 [100]
  -D , --max-depth      Maximum depth of variants which will be used.
 [250] -d , --min-depth      Minimum depth of variants which will be used.
 [8] -N , --N-rep          Number of replicates for simulation to make
                        null distribution.
 [10000]
  -m , --min-SNPindex   Cutoff of minimum SNP-index for clear results.
-[0.3] -S , --strand-bias    Filter spurious homo genotypes in parent using
+[0.3] -S , --strand-bias    Filter spurious homo genotypes in cultivar using
                        strand bias.
 If ADF (or ADR) is higher than this cutoff when ADR (or ADF) is 0, that SNP will be filtered out.
 If you want to supress this filtering, please set this cutoff to 0.
 [7] -e , --snpEff         Predict causal variant by SnpEff.
 Please check available databases in SnpEff.
  --igv                 Output IGV format file to check results on IGV.
  --indel               Plot SNP-index with INDEL.
+ --fig-width           Width allocated in chromosome figure.
+[7.5] --fig-height          Height allocated in chromosome figure.
+[4.0] --white-space         White space between figures.
+(This option
-  --version             show program's version number and exit
+                       only affect vertical direction.)
+[0.6] --version             show program's version number and exit
 ```
 QTL-plot is included in QTL-seq.
 QTL-seq run QTL-plot after making VCF.
 Then, QTL-plot will work with default parameters.
 If you want to change some parameters, you can use VCF inside of `(OUT_DIR/30_vcf/QTL-seq.vcf.gz)` to retry plotting process like below.